chatopaniagua/MarbleBucketTest/README.md

 ### As command line executable:

 1. Using your command line, go to the folder where your generated .exe file are located ("bin/debug" or "bin/release") depending on your configuration.
-2. Run the following command: "MarbleBucketAveragingAPI".
-That will run the executable and start the server.
+2. Run the following command: "MarbleBucketAveragingAPI --console" (IMPORTANT --console at the end).
+That will run the executable and start the servcer.

 ### As Windows Service: